airlst/airlst-templates/readme.md

 ####__\*|STATUS|\*__

 *Description:* Displays a text which indicates if the reservation has been accepted or rejected.
+In German, this text will contain a formal address ("Sie").

 *Example (if accepted):* Vielen Dank für Ihre Reservierungsanfrage, die wir hiermit gerne bestätigen.

 *Example (if rejected):* Vielen Dank für Ihre Reservierungsanfrage, die wir leider nicht bestätigen können.

+####__\*|STATUS_DU|\*__

+*Description:* Displays a text which indicates if the reservation has been accepted or rejected.
+In German, this text will contain a personal address ("Du").

+*Example (if accepted):* Vielen Dank für Deine Reservierungsanfrage, die wir hiermit gerne bestätigen.

+*Example (if rejected):* Vielen Dank für Deine Reservierungsanfrage, die wir leider nicht bestätigen können.

 ####__\*|TIME|\*__